onkarbankar111/SQL-Practice/My_Sql/Simple/SQL Problem with Different Methods.md

 on o.student_id = s.student_id and o.skill NOT IN ('sql','python')
 WHERE s.skill = 'sql' and p.skill = 'python' and o.student_id is null

+--Method-8]
+with sql as (SELECT * FROM students where skill = 'sql') , python as (SELECT * FROM students where skill = 'python') , other AS (SELECT * FROM students where skill NOT IN ('sql','python')) SELECT student_id FROM sql intersect
+SELECT student_id FROM python
+except
+SELECT student_id FROM other

 ```